nesi/agdr-validator/README.md

   -p PROJECT, --project PROJECT
                         Project code, e.g. AGDRXXXXX, required for TSV output.
 If unspecified, project code will default to AGDR99999.
   -r PROGRAM, --program PROGRAM
                         Program name, required for TSV output.
-If unspecified, program name will default to TAONGA -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest -l LOGLEVEL, --loglevel LOGLEVEL
+If unspecified, program name will default to NZ -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest -l LOGLEVEL, --loglevel LOGLEVEL
                         verbosity level, for debugging.
 Default is 0, highest is 3